turbot/guardrails-docs/docs/getting-started/getting-started-aws/enable-policy-pack/index.md

 Your Guardrails workspace should have the Policy Pack [Enforce Versioning Is Enabled for AWS S3 Buckets](https://hub.guardrails.turbot.com/policy-packs/aws_s3_enforce_versioning_is_enabled_for_buckets) pre-installed.

-In the dropdown, select `Enforce Versioning is Enabled for AWS S3 Buckets`.
+In the dropdown, select the Policy Pack named `Enforce Versioning is Enabled for AWS S3 Buckets`.
 Then select **Save**.

 <p><img alt="aws-edit-attachments-select-enforce-versioning" src="/images/docs/guardrails/getting-started/getting-started-aws/enable-policy-pack/enforce-versioning-2.png"/></p>

 ## Step 7: Observe policy effect

 Return to your open browser tab (or bookmark) for the **Controls by State** report.
-Observe that your bucket is now green, in the `OK` state, with *Versioning set correctly to Enabled*.
-That's because the Policy Pack you added has enabled a control that tests for that condition.
+Observe that the control state for your test bucket changes from `Skip` to `Ok`.
+It is in `Ok` state because the policy pack you added has enabled the control to test for that condition.

 <p><img alt="aws-search-bucket-versioning-again" src="/images/docs/guardrails/getting-started/getting-started-aws/enable-policy-pack/aws-search-bucket-versioning-again.png"/></p>